inatic/freecad-truss/README.md

 }
 ```

-If something changed in the operation's input state (checked by comparing the previous and the current input state) or if there is no previous output state, the `area.Adaptive2d` needs to be executed.
-This is signalled by setting the `adaptiveResults` to `None`.
+If something changed in the operation's input state (checked by comparing the previous and the current input state) or if there is no previous output state, `adaptiveResults` is set to `None`, which causes an `area.Adaptive2d` object to be prepared and executed.

 ``` PathAdaptive.py
 if json.dumps(obj.AdaptiveInputState) != json.dumps(inputStateObject):